RTBlanco/home_password/README.md

  # Home Password
-This is a simple web app that allows users to store and share a site and their passwords to people in the same household.
-This is perfect if in your house or office you happen to be the one that keeps track of important passwords, now you would be able to upload and save a site with a corresponding password so that others (that are logged in ) can view them.
-As the admin user, you are in charge of creating new users and allowing them to have access to a site
+Home Password – Flask-based web app enabling households to store and share site credentials securely.
+Admins manage users and access control.
+Written in Python 3.9+, using pipenv for dependency handling and a clean, intuitive UI.

 ## Installation and Usage
-make sure you have python 3.9 or above
+Make sure you have python 3.9 or above

-First, fork and clone the repository and where on your local machine.
+First, fork and clone the repository on your local machine.
 After it has been correctly cloned, navigate into the home_password directory and in your terminal execute:

     pipenv install

-This is will download all the correct packages needed to run.
-After everything is correctly installed in the terminal enter
+This will download all the correct packages needed to run.
+After everything is correctly installed in the terminal, enter

     $ python run.py